Informfully/Documentation/docs/source/database.rst

      - Answers of the user to all questions in the survey.
    * - ``createdAt``
      - Date
-     - Time at which data record was created.
+     - Time at which the data record was created.

-An example of how the answers field could look like is shown below:
+An example of what the answer field could look like is shown below:

 .. code-block:: json